Field Education at the Mandel School

 What Makes Us Different?

 The Field Education Program at the is a unique way to learn about specialized fields of social work.
 Because we are based in Cleveland, The Mandel School offers field placements within a community rooted in rich social work tradition.
 Our network provides numerous opportunities for students to provide significant change in the lives of people.
-With our Field Education Program, you can choose placements in the specializations of Alcohol and Other Drug Abuse (AODA), Children Youth and Families (CYF), Mental Health (MH), Criminal Justice (CJ), Aging (AG), Health (H) and Community and Social Development (CSD).
+With our Field Education Program, you can choose placements in the specializations of Alcohol and Other Drug Abuse (AODA), Children Youth and Families (CYF), Mental Health (MH), Criminal Justice (CJ), Aging (AG), Health (H) and Community Practice for Social Change (CPSC).

 In addition to a diverse range of experienced field instructors, we offer students a wide selection of field education options here — and abroad.
 Additional program highlights include: